Scyllaly/hcaptcha/README.md

 # hCaptcha
-Recommended package on (the official developer guide of HCaptcha)[https://github.com/hCaptcha/hcaptcha-integrations-list#laravel].
+The package is one of the recommended package on [the official developer guide of HCaptcha](https://github.com/hCaptcha/hcaptcha-integrations-list#laravel).

-- Purchase a [VPS](https://bwh88.net/aff.php?aff=20075) for developing and building applications
+- Purchase a [VPS](https://bwh88.net/aff.php?aff=20075) for developing and building applications.

 ## Installation